 Finding an Internship

-As an undergraduate in the Human Right minor or major, students have the opportunity to complete their internship requirements through the Human Rights Institute at the University of Connecticut.
+As an undergraduate in the Human Right minor or major, students are required to complete an internship.
 We invite students to consider some of the following opportunities for your internship experience.
-Links to HRI funded internships are listed at the bottom of the page.

 Namaste is the student human rights journal published through the University of Connecticut Human Rights Institute.
 Positions available include Editor-in-Chief and Associate Editor(s).
 The Editorial Board is responsible for the entire production of the annual issue of Namaste under the guidance of Dr. Elizabeth Holzer, Faculty Advisor.
 The Editor positions are a year-long commitment beginning in the Fall and will count towards your human rights internship credit in the Spring.